-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2o RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Training costs Monetise and quantify I With 3 7° approach and is detrimental impact due to 3 7° approach to 4 11.
-Is fraining costs are applicable as the 3 7° appro Summary: Training costs will not be a differentiator between the Ba seline and Option B2.
-Description: CAP1616 Appendix E: 'Where there are likely to be other costs imposed on commercial aviation, these should be Where these costs are quantifiable, an assessment should be made'.
-Monetise and Assessment: No other costs have been identified.
-3.2° RNAV SSA are presently operational and RNAV fleet equipage rates a are presently operational and RNAV fleet equipage rates are high (in Other costs quantify 2016 the equipage rate was 95%).
-Furthermore, the use of RNAV approaches remains optional with other 3.0° approaches remains optional age costs.
+Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Training costs Monetise and quantify Description: CAP1616 Appendix E: 'Where a proposal would lead to a need for retraining, this should be quantified and where possible monetised'.
+Assessment: 3.2° RNAV SSA are presently operational.
+Flight trials conducted between 2015 and 2017 reported airlines have 'No issues with 3.2° approach angle' and 'No detrimental impact due to 3.2° approach' to ATC.
+No training costs are applicable as the 3.2° approach has been in use for two flight trials, conducted between September 2015 - March 2016 and May - October 2017.
+No special permissions are required for use of a 3.2° RNAV VPA.
+Description: CAD1616 Appendix E: Where there are likely to be other easts impressed on commercial eviction, these should be described Other costs Description: CAP1616 Appendix E: 'Where there are likely to be other costs imposed on commercial aviation, these should be Where these costs are quantifiable, an assessment should be made'.
+Monetise and quantify Assessment: No other costs have been identified.
+3.2° RNAV SSA are presently operational and RNAV fleet equipage rates 2016 the equipage rate was 95%).
+Furthermore, the use of RNAV approaches remains optional with other 3.0° approach option therefore operators of unequipped aircraft face no mandatory equipage costs.
+Summary: Other costs will not be a differentiator between the Baseline and Option B2. er costs imposed on commercial aviation, these should be described. .'. are presently operational and RNAV fleet equipage rates are high (in proaches remains optional with other 3.0° approach options available, age costs. line and Option B2.